 In British Columbia, prescribed Provincial Graduation Requirements provide for mastery of a common core of learning as well as the opportunity for significant student choice.
-To graduate, students must earn a minimum of 80 credits in courses numbered 10.
-11 and 12.
+To graduate, students must earn a minimum of 80 credits in courses numbered 10, 11 and 12.

-REQUIRED COURSES A Language Arts 10 (4 credits) (52 credits) Literary Studies/Composition, New Media/Spoken Language or English10 First Peoples A Language Arts 11 (4 credits) English 11 First Peoples A Language Arts 12 (4 credits) English Studies 12 or English 12 First Peoples Indigenous Education (4 credits) currently met through English 11 First Peoples Social Studies 10 (4 credits) A Social Studies 11 or 12 (4 credits) A grade 10 Mathematics (4 credits) A grade 11 or 12 Mathematics course (4 credits) Science 10 (4 credits) A Grade 11 or 12 Science course (4 credits) Physical and Health Education 10 (4 credits) Career Life Education (4 credits) Career Life Connections and Capstone (4 credits) • Fine Arts and/or Applied Design, Skills, and Technologies 10, 11 or 12 courses (4 credits) ELECTIVE COURSES See an extensive list of the Elective Course throughout the Course Selection Guide (28 credits minimum) Notes: An unlimited number of credits from the Board Authority Authorized (BAA) or post- secondary courses may count towards graduation.
+REQUIRED COURSES A Language Arts 10 (4 credits) (52 credits) Literary Studies/Composition A Language Arts 11 (4 credits) English 11 First Peoples A Language Arts 12 (4 credits) English Studies 12 or English 12 First Peoples Indigenous Education (4 credits) currently met through English 11 First Peoples Social Studies 10 (4 credits) A Social Studies 11 or 12 (4 credits) A grade 10 Mathematics (4 credits) A grade 11 or 12 Mathematics course (4 credits) Science 10 (4 credits) A Grade 11 or 12 Science course (4 credits) Physical and Health Education 10 (4 credits) Career Life Education (4 credits) Career Life Connections and Capstone (4 credits) Fine Arts and/or Applied Design, Skills, and Technologies 10, 11 or 12 courses (4 credits) ELECTIVE COURSES See an extensive list of the Elective Courses throughout the Course Selection Guide (28 credits minimum) An arrivaltural according to a distribution of the Decord Anthonists Anthonism of (DAA) are continued.
+Notes: An unlimited number of credits from the Board Authority Authorized (BAA) or post- secondary courses may count towards graduation.
 A minimum of 16 credits from either Ministry or BAA or post-secondary courses are required at the grade 12 level Three graduation assessments are required for graduation - Grade 10 literacy, Grade 10 numeracy, and Grade 12 literacy